 For many of the pupils who attend The Key, their previous experiences of education have not always been positive.
 At The Key we are committed to ensuring that pupils feel they have a say in their education and have a confident understanding of the decisions that are made regarding the curriculum and the wider school.
 Pupil Voice forms an important part of this process and enables pupils to provide feedback on a range of areas.

-The outcomes of the meetings and surveys are fed back to staff and pupils in an assembly.
+The outcomes of the meetings and surveys are fed back to staff through meetings and to pupils through assemblies and tutor time.